Read our handy guide on what not to miss in Angola's capital city.Read more...

 The war maimed tens of thousands of combatants and land mines injured over 80,000 including innocent civilians and children.
 The NGO Handicap International estimates that persons with disabilities constitute 10% of the population.
 There is no legislation in place to ensure that people with disabilities can access public or private facilities.
 Many buildings are not accessible – narrow doors and steep steps and lifts that do not work.
 Pavements are often nonexistent or are broken or peppered with open manholes, obstacles and puddles of water.
 Public transport is not accessible.
 Only a few of the bigger hotels have access ramps.
 Having said all that, depending on your vigour, disability and desire, a visit to Angola could be very rewarding.

-Homosexual acts are illegal in Angola and homosexuality is neither understood nor discussed openly.
-A year or so ago I would have said that the strong influence of the churches and traditional African beliefs meant that change in attitudes would be unlikely in the medium-term future.
-Since then, Titica, an Angolan transsexual has gained enormous popularity as the kuduru artist of the year 2011.
-Her music blasts out of the candongueiro collective taxis and she is a regular on television and radio.
-She has gained the hearts of many Angolans and whilst her sexuality remains shrouded in mystery she has brought the taboo of sexuality to the fore.
-Despite her popularity she faces discrimination and there is a long way to go before LGBT issues are accepted in Angola.
-Indeed the new Angolan Constitution of February 2010 rejected the idea of same-sex marriage.
+On 23 January 2019 Angola decriminalised homosexual acts, and introduced legislation prohibiting discrimination based on sexual orientation.
+Homosexuality is still not generally discussed openly.
+Parliament is currently debating a new draft penal code in which same-sex sexual activity is not criminalised, and the age of consent is set regardless of sexual orientation.
+Given the strong influence of the Catholic Church in Angolan society, it is often surprising how tolerant certain sectors of society are with regards to the LGBTQ community.
+Titica, an Angolan transsexual performer, gained enormous popularity as the kuduru artist of the year 2011.
+Her third studio album, released in 2018, is titled Pra Quê Julgar?
+(Why Judge?).
+Titica’s music blasts out of the candongueiro collective taxis and she is a regular on television and radio.
+She has gained the hearts of many Angolans and while her sexuality remains shrouded in mystery she has brought the taboo of sexuality to the fore.
+Despite her popularity she faces discrimination and there is a long way to go before LGBTQ issues are accepted in Angola.
+Indeed, the new Angolan Constitution of February 2010 rejected the idea of same-sex marriage.

 Many Angolans find the public display of affection between same-sex couples distasteful at best, or downright repugnant at worst.
 Reactions could be extreme, including violence, so gay and lesbian travellers should avoid drawing attention to themselves.
-Of course homosexuality exists in Angola and there is a small but highly secretive underground network of gay Angolans which visitors would find very difficult to access.
-There are no gay support groups or social clubs and no obvious meeting places though those with a highly tuned ‘gaydar’ should head for the bars and restaurants on the Ilha where they are more likely to meet gay foreigners and Angolans.
+Of course homosexuality exists in Angola: just head to the Ilha on 28 June for Pride Day!
+The Angolan Ministry of Justice and Human Rights also took a step in the right direction in June 2018 when they legalised the first LGBTQ rights NGO, called Associação Íris Angola.
 It is perfectly acceptable for two people of the same sex to share a twin room in a hotel but asking for a double is not recommended.
-Gay visitors should not misinterpret Angolan men’s habit of scratching their crotches – it’s not a come-on.